 During the p.m. peak hour, most intersections are estimated to operate at LOS C or worse.
 Two movements are estimated to have demand that exceeds capacity: the southbound left turn at the Sun Valley Road and Spruce Avenue intersection, and the southbound left turn at Main Street and River Street.
-These turning movements at the Sun Valley Road and Spruce Avenue and Main Street and River Street intersections have left turn movements that experience LOS F and may have queue lengths over 100 feet.
+The left turn movements at the intersections of Sun Valley Road and Spruce Avenue and Main Street and River Street experience LOS F and may have queue lengths over 100 feet.